jennnaa/Fintech-class/README.md

 ### How is the company funded?
 How much funding they have received?
 Since Beanworks was founded in 2012, it has participated in 2 rounds of funding.

-In June 2017, Beanworks raises $4.5 million Series A. The round was led by Vancouver Founder Fund and TIMIA Capital.*[1]*
+In June 2017, Beanworks raises $4.5 million (USD) Series A. The round was led by Vancouver Founder Fund and TIMIA Capital.*[1]*

-In September 2017, Beanworks raises $10.1 million CAD ( $7.7 million CAD) Series B round.
+In September 2017, Beanworks raises $10.1 million CAD ( $7.7 million USD) Series B round.
 This round was lead by FINTOP Capital, with participation from BDC Capital’s Women in Technology Fund.   *[2]*

 ![](https://github.com/jennnaa/Fintech-class/blob/main/funding.PNG)